 Stop 1: Delhi

-Your best option to get around the city is by Uber or an auto-rickshaw.
-Make sure to pick a hotel in the center of the city for easy access to all the major tourist spots.
+Your best option to get around Delhi is Uber or an auto-rickshaw.
+Book a hotel in the city’s center to ensure easy access to all the major tourist spots.

 The Red Fort